-Graduate program directors are entrusted with the responsibility for the initial supervision for the student's program of study.
-A research professor or committee, with the approval of the graduate program director and the Graduate School, assumes responsibility for the supervision of the student's academic performance until the time of the preliminary examination.
+Graduate Program Directors are entrusted with the responsibility for the initial supervision for the student's program of study.
+A research professor or committee, with the approval of the Graduate Program Director, assumes responsibility for supervising the student's academic performance until the time of the preliminary examination.